plooploops/Azure-AD-Routing/README.md

 # Azure-AD-Routing
-Testing out Azure AD Routing with ADAL JDK.
+Testing out Azure AD Routing with ADAL JDK for multitenancy apps.

 This is intended to work with Azure App Services (API App), Mongo DB / Cosmos DB, and Azure AD.